Replacing Lost Military Records

 Who Can Request Military Records?

 The government does not release full military service information to everyone who requests it.
-If the service member is still alive, he or she is the only person who can request the full service records, unless the veteran has given written permission to another individual, or the records are needed as part of a court order.
+If the service member is still alive, he or she is the only person who can request the Complete service records, unless the veteran has given written permission to another individual, or the records are needed as part of a court order.

 If the veteran is deceased, the full military service records may be requested by Next-of-Kin (NOK).
 If you are not the veteran or NOK (as defined below), then you are considered to be part of the general public.
 Members of the general public may request limited service records through the Freedom of Information Act (FOIA).
-Let’s take a look at who the government considers to be Next-of-Kin, and who the government considers to be the general public (remember, these limitations are in place to protect your privacy).

 According to the National Personnel Records Center (NPRC), Next-of-Kin includes: